Verse Mother Imogen Hewitt: by Eden & Lily

 My husband makes a mushroom risotto that literally makes my world a better place.
 My husband also makes my world a better place.
 But, seriously, the risotto.

-8. What is your biggest fear as a Mama?
+8. What is your biggest fear as a mother?

 Woah, another big question.
 I spend a fair bit of time inside my own head as a person and so… I worry.
 About everything.
 I fear passing on my worst habits and not my best ones.
 I fear that the world is more complicated and less kind for my girls than it was for me.
 I fear that happiness can be really bloody hard to come by in a world that has weird measures of success.
 I fear we’re ruining the world faster than we’re healing it.
 I worry that respectful debate, the kind you learn something from, is being lost in a culture of right or wrong... ok so maybe I could do with thinking a little less and embracing the moment a little more.